maelle/simplymaelle/content/post/2024-06-11-good-git-history/index.md

 ## "The repeated amend":tm:: `git commit --amend`

-*Thanks to Jenny Bryan for describing this workflow and for [pointing me to it](https://fosstodon.org/@jennybryan/111540760887095683).*
+*Thanks to Jenny Bryan for describing this workflow and for [pointing it to me](https://fosstodon.org/@jennybryan/111540760887095683).*

-This second method comes from the excellent [Happy Git with R by Jenny Bryan](https://happygitwithr.com/repeated-amend).
+This second method comes from the excellent [Happy Git and GitHub for the useR by Jenny Bryan](https://happygitwithr.com/repeated-amend).
 The idea is than when fixing a bug in your script for instance, you make a first change, create a commit with the message "fix: fix indentation bug" or so, then do more changes and *amend the commit* with `git commit --amend` instead of creating a new one.

 This way, you 'build up a "good" commit gradually'.